Clark-TheCoder/chat_app/README.md

 <!-- REAL-TIME VIDEO CHAT APPLICATION -->

-A production-ready WebRTC application enabling secure, low-latency video and audio communication between users in dedicated rooms.
+A WebRTC application enabling secure, video and audio communication between users in generated rooms.
 Uses socket.io for signaling, uuid for unique room generation, and webrtc with ICE servers for reliable peer-to-peer connections.

 ---